Erik Johan Löfgren

-Erik Johan Löfgren (15 May 1825, Turku - 10 December 1884, Turku) was a Finnish-Swedish portrait painter.
+Erik Johan Löfgren (15 May 1825 – 10 December 1884) was a Finnish portrait painter.

 Biography

 Portrait of Fredrik Cygnæus (1856); used for a Finnish postage stamp in 1948.

-He was born to a family of merchants.
+He was born to a Swedish-speaking Finnish family of merchants in Turku, Grand Duchy of Finland.
 His first art lessons came from a Norwegian-born drawing teacher named T.J.
 Legler who, together with his friends, convinced Löfgren's father that he should be sent to Stockholm for further studies.
 He was enrolled at the Royal Swedish Academy of Arts in Stockholm from 1842 to 1852 and studied with Fredric Westin.

 In 1846, Robert Wilhelm Ekman was able to gain a grant for him from the Finnish Art Association so he could continue his studies.
 Two years later, again in need of money, the influential literary critic Fredrik Cygnaeus suggested that he provide illustrations for "Döbeln at Jutas", a section from The Tales of Ensign Stål, a new epic poem by Johan Ludvig Runeberg, but only sketches were completed.

 In 1851, Cygnæus helped to organize an exhibition to raise money for his post-graduate studies.
 He presented portraits of Psyche and Tycho Brahe.
 Once again, on Cygnæus' recommendation, he chose to go to the Kunstakademie Düsseldorf in 1853.
 His primary instructors there were Theodor Hildebrandt and Otto Mengelberg.
 He completed five paintings on themes they recommended; including Jesus in Gethsemane and Hagar in the desert with Ishmael.